j0hanj0han/tmdbcli/README.md

 ## The aim

 This project is a first version of a CLI for The Movie Database Project (more infos here: https://www.themoviedb.org).
-Today, there's only one Cli command implemented called "withcast" This command retrieves all movies where all actors passed in parameters played togethers.
+Today, there's only one Cli command implemented called "castingfinder" This command retrieves all movies where all actors passed in parameters played togethers.

 ## Installation